 Benefits of the programme

-The Level 3 Fundraiser Apprenticeship programme will provide apprentices with the skills, behaviours and knowledge to identify, build and maintain relationships to raise financial (such as funds) and non-financial support (such as raising awareness) for their charitable cause.
+The Level 3 Fundraiser Apprenticeship programme provides apprentices with the skills, behaviours and knowledge to identify, build and maintain relationships to raise financial (such as funds) and non-financial support (such as raising awareness) for their charitable cause.

 Our programme will ensure that apprentices have a thorough understanding of the different sources of income including major gifts, legacies, events, corporate partners, Trusts and Foundations, community and individual giving.
 Apprentices will learn how to contribute towards the implementation and execution of fundraising strategies, projects and plans.
 They will feel confident in areas such as conducting internal and external analysis and research, data management, stewardship, finance, communicating with stakeholders, fundraising legislation and building relationships.